The geometry of Riemannian curvature radii: Abstract

 \section{Abstract}

-In this paper we explore the geometric structures associated with curvature radii of curves with values on a Riemannian manifold $(M,g)$.
+We study the geometric structures associated with curvature radii of curves with values on a Riemannian manifold $(M,g)$.
 We show the existence of sub-Riemannian manifolds naturally associated with the curvature radii and we investigate their properties.
-The main character of our construction is a pair of global vector fields $f_1,f_2$, which encodes intrinsic information about the geometry of $(M,g)$.
+In the particular case of surfaces these sub-Riemannian structures are of Engel type.
+The main character of our construction is a pair of global vector fields $f_1,f_2$, which encodes intrinsic information on the geometry of $(M,g)$.